DylanLacey/navi/README.md

 The script runs a terminal command at a regular interval.
 The results of that command are then POSTed back to the webserver along with a timestamp.

+The script configured currently will ping a domain 5 times every 5 seconds.
+You'll need to pass the domain as the first argument to the prerun executable.
+Load `ping_script.py`

-The script configured currently will check `active`, `free` and `in use` memory for Mac every second.
+The script can also check `active`, `free` and `in use` memory for Mac every second; load `memory_script.py`

 # Requirements
 ## To run on Heroku